Policies

 (BCEHS)

-Pacific Maple Psych Centre is honored to partner with B.C.
+Pacific Maple Psych Centre is honoured to partner with B.C.
 Emergency Health Services (BCEHS) in offering tailored psychological support for first responders.
 Through this collaboration, BCEHS employees, along with their spouses and dependents, gain access to crucial services at no cost.
-The Employee & Family Assistance Program (EFAP) provides free, short-term, solution-focused counseling, adept at addressing a wide range of life situations.
+The Employee & Family Assistance Program (EFAP) provides free, short-term, solution-focused counselling, adept at addressing a wide range of life situations.
 Furthermore, the Critical Incident Stress program ensures immediate access to a network of trauma-trained professionals, specifically attuned to the demands of first responders.

 or Crisis

-If you are experiencing an emergency or crisis of a medical, mental health, or trauma-related nature, immediately call 911 or the B.C. suicide prevention phone-line at 1-800-SUICIDE (1-800-784-2433).
+If you are experiencing an emergency or crisis of a medical, mental health, or trauma-related nature, immediately call 911 or the B.C. suicide prevention phone line at 1-800-SUICIDE (1-800-784-2433).
 You may also go to the nearest hospital emergency room to seek immediate support.

-In order to ensure full confidentiality and a secure transmission of information between therapist and client, it is necessary that you refrain from e-mailing content related to your therapy sessions.
-However, should you choose to communicate via e-mail, we provide an encrypted e-mail which you will be given during your time in our care.
+In order to ensure full confidentiality and secure transmission of information between therapist and client, it is necessary that you refrain from e-mailing content related to your therapy sessions.
+However, should you choose to communicate via e-mail, we provide an encrypted e-mail, which you will be given during your time in our care.

 Sessions